QuiltServerTools/ServerSideDevDocs/docs/libraries.md

 ## Adding a Library or API

-For this tutorial, we will be adding the Luckperms Permissions API, which is the most common permissions API in use with Fabric server-side mods.
+For this tutorial, we will be adding the [Fabric Permissions API](https://github.com/lucko/fabric-permissions-api), which is the most common permissions API in use with Fabric server-side mods.

 ### Locate Artifact Location

 You will need to find the maven repository that your library is on.
-In the case of the luckperms API, the location is `https://oss.sonatype.org/content/repositories/snapshots`
+In the case of the Fabric Permissions API, the location is `https://oss.sonatype.org/content/repositories/snapshots`

 ### Add Repository